 A Radical Collaboration Lab is a hands on design research experience, focused on gaining a deep understanding of a problem and at the same time developing new perspectives on it.
 This lab will focus mainly on mapping important stakeholders of this issue and showing the values they can deliver in relation to the challenge.
 The goal of the lab is to explore how to build stronger connections accross different stakeholders such as citizens, companies and non-profits to enable addressing the problem in an effective way.

 HKU University of the Arts Utrecht is at the heart of the cultural and student life of Utrecht.
 With more than 3,900 students, HKU University of the Arts Utrecht is one of the largest art and culture-oriented institutes in Europe that offers preparatory courses, bachelor’s and master’s programmes and research degrees in fine art, design, music, theatre, media, games and interaction and arts management.

-In a one-day, invitation-only event, 200+ selected interdisciplenary participants will work closely with our partners to develop new paths for future design interventions, that we can share across the world – challenging the pressing issues we face today.
+In a one-day event, 200+ interdisciplinary participants worked closely with our partners to develop new paths for future design interventions, that we can share across the world – challenging the pressing issues we face today.